francescovetere/CDCP/README.md

 ## Authors

-Giuseppe La Gualano <<giuseppe.lagualano@studenti.unipr.it>> Francesco Vetere <<francesco.vetere@studenti.unipr.it>>
+Giuseppe La Gualano <<giuseppe.lagualano@studenti.unipr.it>>

+Francesco Vetere <<francesco.vetere@studenti.unipr.it>>

 ## License

 This project is licensed under MIT license.
-See [LICENSE](LICENSE) file for details
+See [LICENSE](LICENSE) file for details.